LauzHack/swiss-ai-weeks/README.md

 ## 11. Acknowledgements

-A BIG thanks to the [EPFL AI Center](https://ai.epfl.ch/) for co-hosting and co-organizing this event, and to [Swisscom](https://www.swisscom.ch) for sponsoring 🙏
+A BIG thanks to the [EPFL AI Center](https://ai.epfl.ch/) for co-hosting and co-organizing this event, and to [Swisscom](https://www.swisscom.ch) and [Logitech](https://www.logitech.com) for sponsoring 🙏

 And thank you to the labs of [Prof. Touradj Ebrahimi](https://www.epfl.ch/labs/mmspg/) and [Prof. Sabine Susstrunk](https://www.epfl.ch/labs/ivrl/) for providing/proposing content.